-The last (highest) location number within phonebook memory for which the corresponding entry is to be displayed.
-The supported range is given in the test command response.
+The last (highest) location number within phonebook memory where to stop reading.
+The maximum range supported by the current phonebook is given in the test command response.

-If both <location1> and <location2> are in the range indicated by the test command with parameter <max-loc>, the list of entries will be output and terminated with "OK".
+If both <location1> and <location2> are in the range indicated by the test command parameter <maxloc>, the list of entries will be output and terminated with "OK".

-If <location2> exceeds the range indicated by the test command with parameter <maxloc>, the list of entries will be output but terminated with "+CME ERROR: INVALID INDEX".
+If <location2> exceeds the range indicated by the test command parameter <maxloc>, the list of entries will be output but terminated with "+CME ERROR: invalid index".

+'''

 <number>(str)

+'''